 Elektra Noreste, S.A. (the Company) is a corporation formed as a result of the privatization of the Institute for Hydraulic Resources and Electricity (Instituto de Recursos Hidraúlicos y Electrificación ("IRHE") in Spanish).
 The Company was incorporated by means of Public Deed No.143, dated January 19, 1998, and began operations in January 1998.
 The authorized capital stock of the Company consists of fifty million common shares without par value.
-At present, private investors owns 51% of the authorized, issued and outstanding shares of common stock of the Company, while the Panamanian Government and employees own 48.25% and 0.43%, respectively.
+At present, Panama Distribution Group, S.A. ("PDG") owns 51% of the authorized, issued and outstanding shares of common stock of the Company, while the Panamanian Government and employees own 48.25% and 0.43%, respectively.
 The remaining amount of shares is held as treasury stock.